AsunaMasuda/FloweryDays/README.md

 A customer testimonial section can contribute to building the trust of potential customers and also explain the benefits of your products or services.
 This section displays different customer's testimonials with smooth carousel auto-animation effects.

 ### Contact Form
 A simple contact form is placed at the end of the landing page.
-Site visitors fill out (name, email, subject, message) when submitting the form.
+The email address field is prefilled if the users are logged into their account.
+Site visitors will fill out fields `name`, `email`, `subject` and `message` when they submit the form.
 An email with the inquery from the form will be sent to the admin of the website (handling by django send_mail() functionality).

 ### Footer
-The footer section consists of two parts: 1.
+The footer section consists of two sections: 1.
 General information of the Shop and Quick Link, 2.
-Social Media icons and credit
+Social Media icons.
-1. The first footer section includes the shop address and its opening hours and quick links to the pages within the site.
+1. General Info and Quick Links: The first footer section includes the shop address and its opening hours and quick links to the pages within the site.
-2. In this milestone project, Social Media icons are linked to my personal social media accounts, but in real settting they should be linked to business pages on social media, such as Facebook, Instragram, Twitter, Pinterest etc, for social media marketing purposes.
+2. Social media icons: In this milestone project, Social Media icons are linked to my personal social media accounts, but in real settting they should be linked to business pages on social media, such as Facebook, Instragram, Twitter, Pinterest etc, for social media marketing purposes.

 ## Product Page
 ### Online Shop Page
 By clicking 'Online Shop' on the site menu, you can go to the online shop page.
 This page is filtered with 'Bouquet' category as a default as the shop owner wants to promote products that fall uner Bouquet category that has higher profit.
 However, the site visitor can adjust the filter condition very easily.
-- `Filter Function`: There is a filter section at the left side of the online shop page, and you can filter products with `categories`, `color`, `flower` and `occasion/use`.
-You can also select multiple choices within the filter option same and use several filters to get the results.(e.g. you can choose white and red for the color option and choose tulip and rose for the flower option.
+- Product Filter: There is a filter section at the left side of the online shop page, and you can filter products with `categories`, `color`, `flower` and `occasion/use`.
+You can also select multiple choices within the same filter option (e.g. ) and use several filters to get the results.(e.g. you can choose white and red for the color option and choose tulip and rose for the flower option.
 In this case, the result will show the products that fall under (white OR red color) AND (tulip OR rose).)
 I designed the filter to this way in order not to narrow down the products the potential customers are looking for.
-- `Result Number`: It's shown above the product cards.
+- Result Number: It's shown above the product cards.
 Customers can see how many results were found in total at a glance.
-- `Product Card`: The products are displayed in cards that have `Product Name`, `Price`, `Unit`, `Add to Card` button and `View Details` button when hoverovering the product image.
+- Product Card: The products are displayed in cards that have `Product Name`, `Price`, `Unit`, and `View Details` button when hovering ove the product image. `Add to Cart` button addes the product with 1 quantity to the cart and this button only appears for bouquet category, because the other product categories have color options, so the customers have to access the product detail page.
 If the user is logged in as a superuser, Edit / Delete option is also shown on each card.
-- `Pagination Bar`: At the bottom of this online shop page, I've set a pagination bar for easy navigation when there are many results to show.
+- Pagination Bar: At the bottom of this online shop page, I've set a pagination bar for easy navigation when there are many results to show.
 Setting up a pagination bar and limiting the number of the products reduce the loading time and make the site look more organized, which is crutial for a site like online shop which offers many products.

 ### Product Detail Page
-- `Breadcrumb` navigation is added at the top of the product detail page, which allows customers to keep track their locations in the onlineshop.
+- Breadcrumb: Breadcrumb navigation is added at the top of the product detail page, which allows customers to keep track their locations in the onlineshop.
-`Product Image`: On the left side of the product detail page (single_product.html), the product images are shown.
+- Product Image: On the left side of the product detail page (single_product.html), the product images are shown.
 When there are several images for the product , for example, some products have color options such as Carnation, the options will be shown under the main image.
-- `Product Information`: On the right side of the product detail page, there is `Product Name`, `Price`, `Description`, `Color` option, `Quantity`, `Add to Cart` button. `Color` option is only visible when the product has the options.
+- Product Information: On the right side of the product detail page, there is `Product Name`, `Price`, `Description`, `Color` option, `Quantity`, `Add to Cart` button. `Color` option is only visible when the product has the options.
 Also for superuser, Edit / Delete option will be shown.
-- `Product Review Section`: Customers can see the product scores and review messages by the other customers.
+- Product Review Section: Customers can see the product scores and review messages by the other customers.
 The users can leave a score from 1 to 5, and the average of the scores by the customers is shown on the product page.
 To leave product review, the user is asked to log in their account.
 Also, to delete a review, the customer who left the review needs to log in and the delete option will be visible next to the review after logging in.
 At the moment, regardless of the history of purchasing the product the user wants to review for, the user is able to leave a review.
 This is one of the features left to implement to limit only the user who actually purchased the product to be allowed to review.

 ## Cart Page
 - The left side of this cart page shows the products added to the cart.
 Customers are able to change the quantity or remove the product from the cart in this cart page.